WORK/SPACE : a Black Gotham Experience

 River To River is made possible with support from the Alliance for Downtown New York, American Express, The Andrew W. Mellon Foundation, The Port Authority of New York and New Jersey, and New York City Department of Cultural Affairs in partnership with the City Council, as well as other underwriters.

 See program for a full schedule of programming.
-This event is free, but a RSVP is required.

 Thursdays-Sundays from 12pm-7pm (We’re hard at work on our graphic novel, walking tours, and other signature experiences Monday-Wednesday.)